 One frequently used measure of premature death is potential years of life lost (PYLL).
 PYLL due to cancer is an estimate of the number of years that people would have lived had they not died from cancer.
-PYLL was calculated by obtaining the number of deaths and the mean life expectancy of each age group.
-The results are a reflection of how many people died, their ages at death, and life expectancy.
-Life expectancy is calculated by determining the age to which an individual would have been expected to live had they not died from cancer.
-PYLL is one way to measure the impact, or burden, of a disease on a population.
+PYLL due to cancer has been calculated by multiplying the number of deaths in each age group and the absolute difference between the mid-point age of an age group and the age-specific life expectancy.
+The age-specific life expectancy is calculated by determining the age to which an individual would have been expected to live had they not died